 Not only does S represent entropy, it’s also for Sneezy, Scratchy, and Snotty.
 I blow my nose for the Nth time, and I leave Boltzmann behind to search for Beethoven, Brahms, and Strauss.
 I can’t help but think about how my response to spring isn’t abating and how it might not go away.
 It is after all the delicious affliction of time spent in Europe, this one week in mid-May, in the full bloom of springtime in Vienna.

 Boltzmann also appears as a monument in the courtyard arcade at the University of Vienna.
 The monument caption reads as:

 Professor der Mathematik, 1873-1876.

 Professor of mathematics, 1873-1876.

 1 Statistical mechanics is a branch of physics where the description of a macroscopic physical system is in terms of the statistics of the motions of the microscopic constituents of the system.
 In a university-level physics program, ‘stat mech’ is typically introduced as a one-semester course or series of lectures at the sophomore to junior level which follows a one-semester course on thermodynamics.

 • “Boltzmann’s Atom” by David Lindley (2001): a review.

 I made all images with a Fujifilm X70 on 16 and 20 May 2018.
+The equation image is produced with the CodeCogs LaTeX equation editor.
 This post appears on Fotoeins Fotografie at fotoeins.com as https://wp.me/p1BIdT-bS3.